acdlite/flummox/README.md

 });
 ```

+Flummox also gives you the ability to serialize the initial state of your application on the server, send it down to the client as a string, and deserialize it before the initial render.
+While not required for isomorphism, it helps make the initial page load snappy by reducing unnecessary AJAX requests to the server.

 Roadmap
 -------

-~~The biggest feature that's currently not implemented the ability to "dehydrate" the entire state into string on the server, then "rehydrate" it on the client.
-This will be straightforward to implement; I just haven't gotten to it yet.~~ **Done!** https://github.com/acdlite/flummox/pull/9

-Number one priority right now is writing the API docs.
+Flummox is still quite new, but most of the core features that I set out to implement are completed.
+My main concern right now is improving the documentation, writing guides, and providing examples.

+Since Flummox's core innovation is its approach to isomorphism, I would like to make it especially easy for newcomers to learn how to use Flummox to create isomorphic applications.

+Feature requests and PRs are absolutely welcome, as long as they keep with the spirit of a minimal core API.
+Any additional features (e.g. undo-redo & versioning) are likely to be implemented as mixins.

 Inspiration and thanks
 ----------------------

 * Facebook, obviously.
+* Pete Hunt's talk at React.js Conf 2015 ["Full Stack Flux"](https://www.youtube.com/watch?v=KtmjkCuV-EU).
+The idea of stores as essentially "a reduce() + a change event" was illuminating.
 * [alt](https://github.com/goatslacker/alt), a similar Flux library from which I shamelessly copied (ideas, not code)

 License